percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/howtos/recipes_ibkx_gtid.rst

             Retrieved_Gtid_Set: c777888a-b6df-11e2-a604-080027635ef5:5
             Executed_Gtid_Set: c777888a-b6df-11e2-a604-080027635ef5:1-5

-We can see that the slave has retrieved a new transaction with number 5, so transactions from 1 to 5 are already on this slave.
+We can see that the replica has retrieved a new transaction with number 5, so transactions from 1 to 5 are already on this replica.

-That's all, we have created a new slave in our ``GTID`` based replication environment.
+That's all, we have created a new replica in our ``GTID`` based replication environment.

 .. |PXC| replace:: Percona XtraDB Cluster